niklausgerber/monochrome/README.md

 The complete footer of your page.
 Please change it at will but I am happy if you leave the comment on the last line.

 ### /site/snippets/header.php
-The complete footer of your page.
+The complete header of your page.
 Please change it at will.

 ### /site/snippets/navigation.php
 The complete footer of your page.
 Please change it at will.
 Any content site which has a number ID will be listed.

-### /site/snippets/pagnition.php
+### /site/snippets/pagination.php
-The pagnition snippet.
+The pagination snippet.
 Please change it at will.

 ### /site/snippets/share.php
 Social share buttons.
 Please change them at will.